The clock is ticking.

 After April 1, 2018, safety inspectors will resume placing drivers out-of-service for ELD mandate violation.

 This new phased-in approach is meant to provide a bit more time to fleets to successfully implement ELDs.
 Apart from the enforcement of out-of-service criteria, it does not change anything, and fleets still need compliant ELDs by December 18, 2017.

 Last, but not least, the process of ELD implementation is a long one, and it will take time.

 If you haven’t adopted and installed electronic logging devices by now, you are already late.
 The compliance deadline is just a couple of months away now.

-Moreover, experts believe that as the compliance deadline grows closer, a possible price hike and a shortage of ELD is on the cards.
+Moreover, experts believe that as the compliance deadline grows closer, a possible price hike and shortage of ELD are on the cards.